 - Divide the dough in half, wrap in plastic and chill for 20 minutes

 - Filling: Combine all of the ingredients together in a large bowl and mix thoroughly.
 Chill in the refrigerator until ready to use.

-- Remove the dough form the refrigerator and add to a clean surface dusted with flour and roll out each dough with a pin until they are each 1/8” thick.
+- Remove the dough from the refrigerator and add to a clean surface dusted with flour and roll out each dough with a pin until they are each 1/8” thick.